Jensen-holm/Data-Mining-Study/about_package.md

     train_nn_classifier()
 ```

 ## Roadmap

 **Optimizers**

-I would love to add the ability to modify the learning rate over each epoch to ensure
-that the gradient descent algorithm does not get stuck in local minima as easily.
+Currently the learning rate in a NN object is static during training.
+I would like
+to work on developing at least the functionality for the Adam optimizer at some point.
+This would help prevent getting stuck in local minima of the loss function.